CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 }
 ```

-Now that we have refactored to use React state, we can easily add multiple counters ([interactive example](https://stackblitz.com/edit/react-678rgd)):
+Now that we have refactored to use React state, we can easily add multiple counters (interactive example]https://stackblitz.com/edit/react-678rgd):

 ```js
 class App extends Component {